 Sita buses run between Sorrento and Positano, Amalfi, and the smaller villages located between the two.
 Since traffic is often snarled along the single coastal road, buses often run behind schedule and all seats are usually filled at the departure location, so those boarding afterwards must ride standing up.
 This is particularly true of buses departing from Positano in the afternoon to return to Sorrento.
 Long lines to board often form at the two Positano bus stops, and buses pulling in from Amalfi are already full and not boarding additional passengers.

 Skip the bus and take the ferry from Positano to Sorrento in the afternoon; in the morning, you can easily find room on the buses departing from Sorrento and heading to the coast.

 Capri is small, so the buses are small and the funicular is small.
 The crowds visiting the island, on the other hand, are huge and overwhelm the limited public transport available on the island…especially when trying to reach the Piazzetta (the heart of Capri town) from the port.

 Tips for getting around Capri hassle-free:

 Most hotels and restaurants on Capri and the Amalfi Coast remain open through October, then close for the winter and reopen around April.
-A handful of businesses to remain open all year round, however.
+A handful of businesses do remain open all year round, however.
 In Sorrento, most hotels and restaurants stay open through the winter holidays and close the first week of January.
 Here is additional information about visiting Capri in the fall and winter.
 If you do decide to visit during this quiet winter season, we suggest using Sorrento or Naples as your base.